 But that’s not where this ends, unfortunately.
 The news of the book’s demise brought out the He-man woman haters who celebrated and harassed Cain to the point where she said screw it and deleted her twitter account.
 Yeah that’s right some dudes were so upset about a comic book for a C/D-level character that didn’t center their wants that they gloated about it being canceled and attacked the author on Twitter to the point where she felt the need to leave for her own sanity.

 Here’s the reality: it’s not all about you.
 The vast majority if not all of the most historically iconic characters are white men.
 That is entirely because of when they were created and who created them.
-Well it’s 2016 and the world is a different place now.
+Well the world is in a different place now.
 The customer base has changed so the needs of the base are also changing.
 The medium you love is getting more dependent on people who don’t look like you to survive so you’re going to have to learn how to be happy with controlling 75 percent of it instead of 100.
-You can run individuals away by being douchebags but you won’t get rid of all of us.
-You will deal or the medium as you know it will vanish and we’ll go on creating our own version of it.
+You can run individuals away by being douchebags but you won’t get rid of everyone that doesn’t share your outlook.
+You will deal with it or the medium as you know it will vanish and we’ll go on creating our own version of it.
 If that’s what ultimately happens that’s your fault not ours.

 The idea that you can’t have any stories with main characters who aren’t like you or that any other characters who don’t look like you have to be centered around your desires as a reader is absurd.
 The idea that people who aren’t like you be they women, minorities, or LGBT, can’t write, draw, or edit these stories is equally absurd.
-And maybe you haven’t had to face the reality that sometimes they’re more concerned with their own needs than yours, but now you do.
+And maybe you haven’t had to face the reality that your viewpoint isn’t the only one that matters be it on the page or in the office.
 So suck it up, face it, and get over it.